SandeepCodes31/AI-AETHRA-CLUB-Website/README.md

 ## 🌟 About

-The **GFG TCET Website** is the official digital presence of the GeeksforGeeks Chapter at Thakur College of Engineering and Technology.
+The **AI AETHRA TCET Website** is the official digital presence of the AI AETHRA at Thakur College of Engineering and Technology.
 This modern, fully responsive web application serves as a comprehensive platform for students, faculty, and coding enthusiasts to stay connected with our vibrant tech community.

 ### 🎯 Purpose

-- **Community Hub**: Central platform for all GFG TCET activities
+- **Community Hub**: Central platform for all AI AETHRA TCET activities
 - **Event Management**: Showcase upcoming and past events
 - **Team Showcase**: Highlight our talented team members across different years
 - **Project Gallery**: Display innovative projects and achievements